European powers scramble to evacuate from Afghanistan

 Paris has vowed an "exceptional effort" to welcome Afghans under threat for their human rights work.
 More than 600 Afghans employed in French organisations in the country have already arrived in France along with their families, the government said on Friday.

-Meanwhile the Dutch embassy in Kabul was evacuated overnight and is operating from a makeshift office near the airport, the country´s foreign ministry said Sunday.
+The Dutch embassy in Kabul was evacuated overnight and is operating from a makeshift office near the airport, the country’s foreign ministry said Sunday.
 The Netherlands said Friday that it would take in Afghan interpreters and some other embassy staff.